matan129/docker-netmonitor/README.md

 Start with: `docker-compose up -d`.

 The Grafana dashboard will be available at `http://localhost:3000/dashboard/db/network-stats`.
+Use `admin` as username and password.
 Metrics should appear after a minute or so.

 PRs welcome.
 Good luck with that ISP!